hummingbird-project/hummingbird.codes/content/news/github-secure-open-source-fund.md

 On top of everything we are now part of a community of projects who have been through the program.
 Thanks to technical backing of GitHub that community hasn't disbanded after the end of the three weeks.
 It still continues.
 We have access to a group of people who understand the complex world of building secure open source projects.
 We get insight into how to deal with issues and can collaborate on solutions.

 We’d like to thank the GitHub Security Lab for including us in the program.
 We learnt so much and it has changed the way we look at security.
-If anyone has the chance to join this program.
-You can find out more about the GitHub Secure Open Source Funds [here](https://github.com/open-source/github-secure-open-source-fund).
+If anyone has the chance to join this program they should go for it.
+You can find out more about the GitHub Secure Open Source Fund [here](https://github.com/open-source/github-secure-open-source-fund).